 The national ethos of Scotland has long been separated from the leadership in Westminster.
 In the midst of Brexit and the ascendancy of the Scottish National Party (SNP), the trajectories of the two nations do not align.

-COVID-19 has demonstrated the divide between the UK and Scotland
+COVID-19 has demonstrated the divide between Scotland and the rest of the UK

 First Minister Nicola Sturgeon's competent handling of the pandemic thus far has bolstered her case for independence.
 Not only has she driven Scotland into a safer context upon ending the lockdown, but she has also provided a stark contrast to Boris Johnson's handling of the disease.